RaveenaRathnam/Travel_Blog_CA3/README.md

 This is a simple travel blog website built with Laravel.

+##	Authors:
-•	Authors: Raveena Rathnam Kuppala and Kosy Stephanie Ike-Ogoke <br>
+•Raveena Rathnam Kuppala and
+•Kosy Stephanie Ike-Ogoke <br>

 ## Requirements
 •	PHP 7.3 or higher <br>